vijaykiran/books/README.md

 (start-dev)

 C-c C-x s s  (M-x cider-connect-sibling-cljs)
-This will open a cljs repl and run the code that starts the tube.
+This will open a cljs repl and run the shadow-cljs build and watch.

 Open one or more browser windows at localhost:8280

 ![screenshot](docs/screenshot.png)